jasondo-da/shopping_behavior_analysis/README.md

 | Payment Method | Specifies the mode of payment employed by the customer |
 | Frequency of Purchases | Indicates how often the customer engages in purchasing activities |

-## Objective

-The purpose of this project is to be part of an ongoing process to refine and develop my data analysis skills.
-In this customer analysis, I will discover new insights in the data that will explain customer shopping behavior, find new methods to improve business decision-making and grow the customer base.

 ## Analysis Outline